MongoPipe/mongopipe-core/README.md

 ## 3. Run pipelines
-This will bind code (interface methods) to pipelines stored in DB.
-Create just an interface:
+Create just an interface with @PipelineRun annotations.
+This way you **bind code (interface methods) with pipelines stored in DB.**
 ```java
 @Store
 public interface MyRestaurant {